jge162/471-SeniorDesign/README.md

 <br>

 >[!IMPORTANT]\
->Below is a demonstration of the proof of concept:
+>Below is a demonstration of the proof of concept:<br>
 >Recycling, Composting, and Waste using [Object Detection](https://github.com/jge162/471-SeniorDesign).

 https://github.com/jge162/471-SeniorDesign/assets/31228460/0b967d8c-b739-4792-8bc6-f9a21e2802c5